thinking024/NWPU/English.md

-My weaknesses are as follows.
+My shortcomings are as follows.

 1. Lack of healthy living habits.
 Sometimes I may stay up late.
 I seldom eat fruit and vegetables, and I don’t exercise often.

-2. I am usually careless, and sometimes may overlook some details, espacially in some exams.
+2. I am a little careless, and sometimes may overlook some details, espacially in some exams.
 3. I am a bit of perfectionist and have obsessive-compulsive disorder

 # 个人爱好

+In my spare time, I have broad interests like many other youngers.

+Although I am an engineering student, reading is an essential part of my life.
+I really like reading books, especially those about Chinese traditional poems and history.
+Novels describing social life are the most I have ever read.

+In addtion, I do some exercise sometimes.
+Badminton is my favorite sport and I have been playing badminton since I was in middle school.
+When I'm short on time, I'll go to the playground for a short run.

 # 本科学校

+I studied as an undergraduate in Hunan University of Science and Technology which is located in Xiangtan, the hometown of Chairman Mao.

+In the past three years, many things have left a deep impression on me.

+The beautiful campus, excellent and responsible teachers, the delicious food in the snack street outside the school.

+After the new principal took office, reforms were made in many aspects, and the school is getting better and better.

+Although it is not well known, I still appreciate it because it offers me a chance to  develop my ability and brings me a lot of good memories.
+It makes me who I am now.